ko1/rubyhackchallenge/EN/task_ideas.md

 ruby/debug_counter.[ch] provides a feature to add/show performance counters.
 Read implementation and try them.
+Try to set `USE_DEBUG_COUNTER` to 1 and run your script.
+You can see performance counters information.

 After that, feel free to add your performance counters to check the *true* behaviour.